-- 4.88 The NPPF is clear that Local Planning Authorities should plan for a mix of housing based on current and future demographic trends, market trends and the needs of different groups in the community, including housing for older people and vulnerable groups24.
-Housing for older and vulnerable people could include bungalows, smaller homes, flats with lifts and homes with level access. - 4.89 Both the evidence produced at the County and Neighbourhood Plan area level identify a need to support the provision of smaller homes, that is, 2 and 3 bedroom properties, particularly to deliver housing that meets the needs of an ageing population and to provide an opportunity for the current and future population of the Neighbourhood Plan area to secure housing which is more affordable.
+- 4.89 Both the evidence produced at the County and Neighbourhood Plan area level identify a need to support the provision of smaller homes, that is, 2 and 3 bedroom properties, particularly to deliver housing that meets the needs of an ageing population and to provide an opportunity for the current and future population of the Neighbourhood Plan area to secure housing which is more affordable.
 Policy PNP 22 recognises that housing needs may change over time, therefore evidence will need to be periodically reviewed. - 4.90 Policy PNP 21 therefore aims to help create and maintain a balanced and sustainable community across the Neighbourhood Plan area.
 It will support the delivery of Plan Objective 4 which seeks to ensure that the Plan supports the provision of the types of homes that current and future residents need; and Objective 5 which seeks to ensure that the Plan contributes to community wellbeing.